 If you know anything about U.S. geography, you know that the states included in each region can be a little bit fuzzy.
 To some, the Pacific Northwest includes only Idaho, Oregon, and Washington; to others, it extends, encompassing portions of Alaska, California, Montana, and Wyoming.

 For this guide, we will focus on Idaho, Montana, and Wyoming.
-Information on California, Washington, and Oregon can be found in our in AMO’s Guide to the West Coast.
+Information on California, Washington, and Oregon can be found in our AMO’s Guide to the West Coast.
 To find out what these three charming and nature laden states have to offer, including their culture and cuisine, continue reading below!

 Geography and Climate

 Idaho, Montana, and Wyoming are all landlocked states in the U.S., meaning they have no coastlines.
 Instead, the land of these states is sprinkled with mountain ranges, prairies, and forests.
-Idaho contains parts of the Rocky Mountains, the Snake River, and forms a portion of the great basin, making it ideal land for farming.
+Idaho contains parts of the Rocky Mountains, the Snake River and forms a portion of the great basin, making it ideal for farming.

 Montana also includes the Rocky Mountains, which serve as a divider between the state and Idaho.
 The rest of Montana is more open, with most land considered to be prairies.
 Wyoming has similar landforms but contains larger bodies of water like Jackson Lake and Yellowstone Lakes.

 The natural landforms in these states make them attractive tourist destinations for those interested in spending time outdoors.
 If you do end up visiting the Pacific Northwest, be sure to pack for the season.
 These states have mild seasons with colder temperatures and larger amounts of snow possible at greater mountains’ altitudes.